 Why this works:

-How you can use this framework: Tell your audience that the top 1% do something slightly unique and how to do it.
+How you can use this framework: Tell your audience about the #1 mistake everyone makes.

 Examples of this framework in action: